nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-enhanced-viewer.md

 You can also install both parts directly on dedicated hosts by following [ARender Documentation](https://arender.io/doc/current4/documentation/setup/index-setup.html).

 All communication is done over HTTP; we recommend using HTTPS for production.
 Below are the ports for each part:
-- previewer is reachable on port 8080 when exposed directly by Tomcat; we recommend to setup an Apache or Nginx in front of it
+- previewer is reachable on port `8080` when exposed directly by Tomcat; we recommend to setup an Apache or Nginx in front of it.
-- rendition is reachable on port 8761
+- rendition is reachable on port `8761`.

 Below are the requirements for firewall rules / Docker network setup:
-- Nuxeo needs to reach ARender previewer
+- Nuxeo needs to reach ARender previewer,
-- ARender previewer needs to reach ARender rendition
+- ARender previewer needs to reach ARender rendition,
-- ARender previewer needs to reach Nuxeo
+- ARender previewer needs to reach Nuxeo.

 ### Embedded Installation - Development